-The Income Statement shows your projected Revenues, Expenses and Profit.
+- Income Statements: These shows your projected revenues, expenses, and profits.
 Do this on a monthly basis for at least the first year for a startup business.

-The Cash Flow projection shows your monthly anticipated cash revenues and disbursements for expenses.
+- Cash Flow Projections: These show your monthly anticipated cash revenues and disbursements for expenses.
 It is important for demonstrating that you can manage your cash flow and will be a good credit risk.

-The Balance Sheet is a snapshot summary of the assets, liabilities, and equity of your business at a particular point in time—for a startup this would be on the day the business opens.
+- Balance Sheet: This is a snapshot summary of the assets, liabilities, and equity of your business at a particular point in time.
+For a startup, this would be on the day the business opens.
 Note that a new business will have no accounts receivable entries on the balance sheet.
-Note also that the Balance Sheet is much simpler for unincorporated businesses without employees—income tax, pensions, medical, etc. are only applicable to incorporated businesses, as are Earnings/Retained Earnings.
+Note also that the balance sheet is much simpler for unincorporated businesses without employees.
+Income tax, pensions, medical, etc. are only applicable to incorporated businesses, as are earnings/retained earnings.

-Including a breakeven analysis will demonstrate to financiers or investors what level of sales you need to achieve to make a profit.
-See How to Do a Breakeven Analysis for more information.
+- Breakeven Analysis: Including a breakeven analysis demonstrates to financiers or investors what level of sales you need to achieve to make a profit.

 Section 8: Appendices and Exhibits